Once a haven for daytrippers, affluent Gaza town reduced to rubble

 KHUZAA Gaza With its spacious villas and palm-lined streets, the town of Khuzaa in southern Gaza gave Palestinians a rare place to spend their free time before it was bombed and shelled to rubble last month.

-Around 500 metres from the Israeli border, Khuzaa is now only accessible via cratered roads strewn with debris.
+Around 500 meters from the Israeli border, Khuzaa is now only accessible via cratered roads strewn with debris.
 Nearly all of its homes have been flattened and its nine mosques lie in pieces.

 "This was the best area in all of the Gaza Strip, it was a tourist area - secure and safe with no problems and good people," said Sami Qudih, head of Khuzaa's municipal council.